python/steering-council/updates/2021-12-steering-council-update.md

 - The SC discussed several aspects on how it has operated so far.
 - The SC received an updated from Thomas on the status on the search for a new PSF director.
-- The SC brielfly reflected and discussed about the diversity in the Steering Council and how to improve the situation in the future.
+- The SC briefly reflected and discussed the diversity in the Steering Council and how to improve the situation in the future.
 This topic will be discussed further in the future.
 - The SC approved a request for a wording change in [PEP 654 - Exception